 After you have filed the nut, press down on the first fret and the last fret of the low E string.

-that way m, you use it as a ruler. check the height of the string on top of the 7th fret.
-This should be no higher than a business card/credit card or (0.5 mm)
+That way, you use it as a ruler.
+Check the height of the string on top of the 7th fret.
+It should be no higher than a business card/credit card (or 0.5 mm)

 This is just a guideline, but you should be somewhere around that height.
 In case of doubt, you want to have more height instead of less.
 With less height than that, chances are that your strings will hit the frets, which is not preferable.

 Turn the truss rod by small increments counterclockwise to relieve the neck; clockwise to straighten it.
 Do this with care, and If you need to use to much force, let a luthier do this for you.